 Like lots of other people in the UK, I’m still working from my kitchen table rather than the office.
-I’ve now been at home for around five months and haven’t seen my colleagues in person since the middle of March – although I’ve spent far too much time with them on conference calls.
+I’ve been at home for five months and haven’t seen my colleagues in person since the middle of March – although I’ve spent far too much time with them on conference calls.

 While there are some benefits to this, such as more sleep and less money spent on commuting to London every day, many are now starting to struggle with the arrangement.
 We might be fed-up of staying at home on our own and are missing the social aspect of being at work, gossiping around the coffee machine and going tor a drink at the end of the day.
 Or perhaps the additional free time has meant we’ve been reflecting on our careers and realising that perhaps they’re going in the wrong direction.

 If you’re feeling down about your job, try to remember you’re not alone: millions of people feel the same way and some of them even went so far as to make a video game about the experience.
 If you have the desire to live out a version of the daily grind that’s far more fun than the real thing – or if you’re just looking for something to distract yourself with during yet another conference call – then check out the following releases.
 I promise I won’t tell your boss.

 Watching my stepson play this virtual reality (VR) title is even more brain-numbing than spending an hour on Zoom

 listening to colleagues talk about their children.
 In the Officer Worker

 level, you’re tasked with ‘making job happen’ and actions like drinking coffee and chatting up co-workers are as important as doing any real work.
 There’s no proper objective, the gameplay is boring and repetitive, and the graphics really aren’t appealing… actually, that sounds just like working in an office.